 Appointment of a Director of Cultural Transformation

-The report also calls for a broader cultural shift in the Commons Service, a change in the behaviours and expectations that have enabled misconduct.
+Dame Laura's report also calls for a broader cultural shift in the Commons Service, a change in the behaviours and expectations that have enabled misconduct.
 Multiple steps are being taken internally to bring this about, including the appointment of Julie Harding ( PDF 141 KB) as Director of Cultural Transformation.
-The ICGS is also being reviewed by Alison Stanley ( PDF 81 KB) following its first six months of operation and the publication of the Laura Cox report.

 Parliament is not the first organisation to struggle with problems of misconduct, and it will not be the last.
 However, the parliamentary community have a duty to show leadership and be proactive in creating a working environment where everyone can thrive.